 The first step is to make sure that the breach has been isolated.
 Then you should make sure that you document the breach.
 The document you need to complete is in the GDPR toolkit and is called the Breach Notification Form.
-This should be completed and passed to the relevant Executive Committee.
+This should be completed and passed to the relevant Trustee Board.

 In the case of a serious breach the Information Commissioner's Office (ICO), the UKs governing body, must be informed within 72 hours so this process must be completed expediently.
-The Executive Committee will manage any form of data breach.
+The Trustee Board will manage any form of data breach.

 - concise, transparent, intelligible and easily accessible,